 1. Guessing game

 Try the guessing game for the first of many Zoom baby shower games!
 Have the mother-to-be answer a long list of questions related to babies.
 This should happen before the party begins.
 During the shower, guests have the chance to guess the correct answer.
 Whoever gets the most right wins!
-Some question examples include:
+Some question examples include the following:

 - How much do you think the baby will weigh?